Search National Agricultural Library Digital Collections

 Download [PDF File]

-Carotenoids are isoprenoid pigments that upon oxidative cleavage lead to the production of norisoprenoids that have profound effect on flavor and aromas of agricultural produce.
-The biosynthetic pathway to norisoprenoids in carrots (Daucus carota L.) is still widely unknown.
-We found that geranial is the major norisoprenoid volatile in freshly cut carrots of different colored cultivars.
-The volatile norisoprenoids farnesylacetone, a-ionone and ß-ionone accumulated in Nairobi, Rothild and Purple Haze cultivars, but not in Yellowstone and Creme de Lite, in a pattern reflecting their carotenoid content.
-A cDNA encoding a protein with carotenoid cleavage dioxygenase activity, DcCCD1, was identified in carrot, and was overexpressed in E. coli strains previously engineered to produce different carotenoids.
-The recombinant DcCCD1 enzyme cleaves cyclic carotenes to generate a- and ß-ionone.
-No cleavage products were found when DcCCD1 was co-expressed in E. coli strains accumulating noncyclic carotenoids such as phytoene or lycopene.
+Carotenoids are isoprenoid pigments that upon oxidative cleavage lead to the production of norisoprenoids that have profound effect on flavor and aromas of agricultural products.
+The biosynthetic pathway to norisoprenoids in carrots (Daucus carota L.) is still largely unknown.
+We found the volatile norisoprenoids farnesylacetone, α-ionone, and β-ionone accumulated in Nairobi, Rothild, and Purple Haze cultivars but not in Yellowstone and Creme de Lite in a pattern reflecting their carotenoid content.
+A cDNA encoding a protein with carotenoid cleavage dioxygenase activity, DcCCD1, was identified in carrot and was overexpressed in Escherichia coli strains previously engineered to produce different carotenoids.
+The recombinant DcCCD1 enzyme cleaves cyclic carotenes to generate α- and β-ionone.
+No cleavage products were found when DcCCD1 was co-expressed in E. coli strains accumulating non-cyclic carotenoids, such as phytoene or lycopene.
 Our results suggest a role for DcCCD1 in carrot flavor biosynthesis.

 USDA Scientist Submission

 Journal of agricultural and food chemistry 2013 12 18 v.61 no.50